-Langkawi's cable car ride is one of the most unforgettable thrills we have ever experienced.
+Langkawi's cable car (also known as Sky Cab) is one of the most unforgettable thrills we have ever experienced.
 This is one of the world's most awesome cable car rides.
 Why?
 Because this ride to the top of mount Mat Cincang takes you to a height of 708 meters in about 15 minutes through the steepest cable car gradient in the world and offering breathtaking views of the mountains, valleys, islands and the Andaman Sea.

 The entry to the cable car is at the Oriental Village located at the foothill of Mount Mat Cincang in Patai Kok.
 Once you buy the tickets at the counter, you will be guided to the waiting area and move towards the cable car pedestal in a queue.
 The gondolas (cable cars) keep coming every half a minute or so.
 Each car has a capacity of six persons.